aheirich/AMI2/doc/toplevel.md

 The first milestone is a generic use case of the most common features, driven from a canned example.
 This will also consitute the first test in a suite of tests.

+Starting from scratch, install the software and start it running.
+Use an offline data source to drive a standard interaction.
+Open a GUI client that acquires 2D sensor image data.
+Select a region from the sensor image.
+Plot the mean pixel value of this region across time in a strip chart recorder.
+Verify the data visualization is corrent.
+Shut the system down cleanly.